jesseplamondon/NeighborhoodWatchShowcase/README.md

 # NeighborhoodWatchShowcase
 A showcase of some of the features and scripts from my game "Neighborhood Watch"

+## Convict
+This script manages an enemy NPC, which has various states that it can enter.

 ## Crypto Manager
 The player can utilize an application on their in-game laptop item to trade crypto.
 This is the primary script for this feature.